sipostudent/Bug-Issue-Tracker/README.md

 <h4 align="center">An issue tracker web application that tracks bugs and feature requests.</h4>

-This project is a fictional service, based on a real-world application, which offers a practical user-experience.
+This project is a fictional service, based on a real-world application, which offers a possible user-experience.

 ## Table of Contents